JV-conseil-Internet-Consulting/www/docs/config.md

 For for information on the types of pages you can host on GitHub, see the [GitHub Help article](https://help.github.com/articles/user-organization-and-project-pages/).

 ## Changing accent colors and sidebar images

-Hydejack allows you to choose the background image of the sidebar, as well as the accent color (color of the links, selection and focus outline, etc...).
+DeepDive allows you to choose the background image of the sidebar, as well as the accent color (color of the links, selection and focus outline, etc...).

 ~~~yml